ddisanto-langops/langops_website/README.md

 - Completions: all Trello products which 1. have 'PUBLISHED' checked off, or 2. are archived on Trello

 ## Data Structure
-There are two tables with the PostgreSQL database, one for transient (product) data, the other for permanent data (it removes translation/approval progress and due dates since they're no longer relevant after completion).
+There are two tables within the PostgreSQL database: one for transient data ("product"), the other for permanent data ("completions").
+The latter does not include translation/approval progress, due dates and other such information, since they're no longer relevant after completion.
 **The transient data (products) data table captures:**
 - Title
 - Product Code